maniaclab/maniaclab.github.io/README.md

 ## Adding Projects

-To create a new news page, you can create a new markdown file inside the `_projects` directory.
+To create a new news page, you can create a new markdown file inside the `_projects` directory [here](https://github.com/maniaclab/maniaclab.github.io/tree/master/_projects).
 You may name the file anything you'd like (i.e. osg.md, slate.md, vc3.md), as long as it is an .md file.

 Use the following example template: